Introduction to Yanagihashi Kabuki – the one and only kabuki in Koriyama City, Fukushima Prefecture

 1840

-There is a record that Kabuki (Yoshitsune Senbonzakura: a puppet theater masterpiece) was performed at Yanagihashi village and Konomezawa village.
-The cosmetic tools used at that time have been kept till today.
+Records show that Yoshitsune Senbonzakura (a famous puppet theater masterpiece) was performed in Yanagihashi and Konomezawa villages.
+The cosmetic tools used at that time have been preserved to this day.

 1883

-Nogoro Nakamura (Munakata Tokuemon), and Mine Neotayu Takemoto (Inayoshi Furukawa) and others became the proprietors, held dedication kabuki and entertainment kabuki performances.
+Nogoro Nakamura (Munakata Tokuemon), Mine Neotayu Takemoto (Inayoshi Furukawa), and others became proprietors, organizing both dedication kabuki and entertainment kabuki performances.

 1925